 Plus, when you’re using print on demand model, you don’t need to worry about disposing of the Super Bowl merchandise that names the wrong champion – you just need to keep your designs ready and fire them out at the right time.

-Whereas traditional businesses that seek to fulfil the immediate post-game demand for winning team’s gear have to design it and manufacture it in advance.
+Whereas traditional businesses that seek to fulfill the immediate post-game demand for winning team’s gear have to design it and manufacture it in advance.
 This inevitably means that a lot of those items go to waste or are donated to overseas communities that couldn’t care less about the Super Bowl Sunday.

 A quick intro to copyright and copyright infringement: there are some taboos that you shouldn’t challenge